space-sh/space/doc/space-modules/writing-your-own-space-module.md

 ```

 #### More on build time functions
-The most powerful way to dynamically change the build configuration in build time is to use the _Space_ Header `SPACE_FN`.
+The most powerful way to dynamically change the build configuration in build time is to use the _Space_ header `SPACE_FN`.
 This is a variable that points to another module function by name.
 What this does is that _Space_ will first evaluate the `space headers` letting the build time function manipulate them if necessary, then it will be forwarded to extract that other function (pointed to by `SPACE_FN`) as the function to export.
 Not only that, it also means that the function body of the function declaring `SPACE_FN` will be evaluated on the spot in a restricted subshell giving it advanced possibilities to modify variables and then `YIELD` them out again to affect the build.

 In the following case, function `FUN()` will turn into a "build time" function because it has `SPACE_FN` in its header.
-As with all functions, the _Space_ Header of the "build time" function is first evaluated and those variables are set.
-After that, the function body of the "build time" function is evaluated giving the function a chance to modify and change the _Space_ Header and other relevant variables.
+As with all functions, the _Space_ header of the "build time" function is first evaluated and those variables are set.
+After that, the function body of the "build time" function is evaluated giving the function a chance to modify and change the _Space_ header and other relevant variables.
 A build time function body must always call `YIELD varname` to export the value of a variable, which must already have been declared in the outside environment.
 This is due to the fact that the code runs - for security reasons - in a restricted subshell and cannot directly interact with the environment.

 If the build time function besides `SPACE_FN` also declares `SPACE_BUILDENV` or `SPACE_BUILDDEP`, then these will stand for the build time function, just like `SPACE_ENV` and `SPACE_DEP` are for the exported function.
 That goes for `SPACE_BUILDARGS` as well, which are the arguments for the build time function.